raspberrypilearning/editor-target-practice/en/step_4.md

 --- task ---

+➡️ Draw a circle to represent a target.

+--- /task ---

 The archery target needs some circles attached to the stand.

 The largest part of the target is a blue **circle**.

-Draw a circle with x and y coordinates for its centre and a width.
+Draw a circle by providing x and y coordinates for its centre, and a width.

---- /task ---

 <div class="c-project-code">
 --- code ---